‘America’s Next Top Model’ Crowns Season 23’s Winner, But Did She Deserve It?

 “This is cheesy because everyone says we look alike, but I really do admire Gigi Hadid’s career path because she can do the commercial stuff, she can do the high fashion stuff.
 And initially, she broke into the industry as someone who’s not typical model skinny,” says Gants.
 “She’s still very slender, of course, but she’s maybe not a 34-inch hip or whatever.
 She’s a little bit bigger like me and she’s been doing it.
 She’s doing great.
 She’s doing every type of modeling.”

 India Gants didn’t just win the America’s Next Top Model title.
-Additionally, Gants will walk away with a Paper photo spread, a year long talent deal with VH1, and a $100,000 contract with Rimmel London cosmetics.
+Gants will also walk away with a Paper photo spread, a year-long talent deal with VH1, and a $100,000 contract with Rimmel London cosmetics.

 [Featured Image by Bryan Bedder/Getty Images]